osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 Programming is a representation of thought, so programmers should be able to focus their attention on the problem space rather than the solution space.

 Our current programming languages and tools appart us far from the domain concepts.
-Even using those languages relatively bening &mdash;like "pure" object-oriented programming languages&mdash; it is still required too much attention and dedicated effort to the implementation details.
+Even using those languages relatively benign &mdash;like "pure" object-oriented programming languages&mdash; it is still required too much attention and dedicated effort to the implementation details.

 #### A medium for thinking and learning